wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-09-linked-list-cpp.md

     void deleteNode(int);
     bool isInList(int) const;
 };

+A basic implementation for a singly linked list {:.figcaption}
 ~~~

 This class also defines members that help  manipulating the list and do the basic operations of insertion, deletion over the list.